 The managers of open-end funds set the prices at which deposit and redemption transactions occur.
 No-load funds that do not collect deposit or redemption fees set the same price for deposit and redemption transactions on any given day.

 This price is called the net asset value (NAV) of the fund.
 It is the manager’s best estimate of the value of a share in the mutual fund.
-The aggregate net asset value of the fund is the total value of the fund’s assets, less any liabilities that the fund may have.
-Managers compute NAV by dividing the aggregate net asset value of the fund by the current total number of mutual fund shares outstanding.
+Managers compute NAV by dividing the total net value of the fund (the value of all assets minus the value of all liabilities) by the current total number of mutual fund shares outstanding.

-Distributors add sales loads and purchase fees, if applicable, to NAVs when pricing fund purchases.
-They likewise subtract back-end sales loads and redemption fees, if applicable, for fund redemptions.

-Distributors execute open-end mutual funds trades after the normal close of the local stock and bond markets.
-However, traders must submit their orders before the close.

-Managers compute fund NAVs following the close of trading at the local exchange markets.
+Managers compute fund NAVs following the normal close of trading at the local exchange markets.
 They use last reported trade prices to value their portfolio securities.
 They thus compute NAVs as of the end of the trading day.
 Funds usually publish their net asset values a few hours after the market close.

-If the fund managers believe that the last observed price of a security held by the fund does not fairly represent its current value, the managers may specify a different price.
+If the fund manager believes that the last observed price of a security held by the fund does not fairly represent its current value, the manager may specify a different price.
 This process is called fair valuation.
+Fair valuation is necessary to ensure that fund purchases and redemptions occur at prices that are fair to the purchasers, the redeemers, and the existing shareholders.

+Distributors add sales loads and purchase fees, if applicable, to NAVs when pricing fund purchases.
+They likewise subtract back-end sales loads and redemption fees, if applicable, for fund redemptions.

+Distributors execute open-end mutual funds trades after the normal close of the local stock and bond markets.
+Traders must submit their orders before the close to ensure that they cannot buy or sell shares based on any information revealed after the close that may change the value of the fund’s portfolio and thus its NAV.
+Distributors hold orders submitted after the close for execution on the next trading day.

-Fair valuation is necessary Fund prospectuses
+Fund prospectuses

-Open-end mutual funds disclose their investment policies, deposit and redemption procedures and fees, and past performance data in a prospectus.
+Open-end mutual funds disclose their investment policies, deposit and redemption procedures, loads and fees, and past performance statistics in a prospectus.
 Investors use this information to make informed decisions about their investments.
 Funds also may disclose additional information through other mandated regulatory filings or on their websites.

 Money market funds

 Money market funds are a special class of open-end mutual funds that for most purposes appear to investors as essentially the same as uninsured interest paying bank accounts.
 Unlike regular open-end funds, regulators permit money market funds to accept deposits and satisfy redemptions at a constant price per share (typically one unit of the local currency, for example, a dollar per share in the United States) if they meet certain conditions.
 In particular, they may only hold money market securities—generally very short term bills and notes issued by entities with very high quality credit that they reasonably expect to pay off in full.
-In which case, regulators also allow the funds to pay daily income distributions to their shareholders that they typically distribute only at the end of the month.
-These arrangements ensure that actual money market fund NAVs always will be very near their constant reported values.
+In which case, regulators also allow the funds to pay daily income distributions to their shareholders that they typically distribute at the end of the month.
+These arrangements ensure that money market fund NAVs always will be very near their constant reported values.

 If the portfolio held by a money market fund substantially decreases in value, as may happen when an issuer is experiencing financial distress, the money market fund must price deposits and redemptions at the actual NAV of the fund.